piero80/calendarDemo/readme.md

-## CalendanDemo with Angular Gulp and Browserify
+## CalendarDemo with Angular Gulp and Browserify

 ## Quick Start